-The Reports in your Wave account help you gain deeper business insights to run your business effectively.
-This article will walk you through the different reports available in Wave.
+The Reports in your Wave account help you gain deeper business insights understand how your business is performing, and provide information for tax filing.

-To export your reports in a CSV, or a PDF format, click the Export button at the top right of any report.
+To export your report in CSV or PDF format, at the top right, click the Export button.

 Click on Show Details to expand each section to show your income and expenses broken down by account.